adamrees89/PDFMerge/README.md

 This is a small Windows utility which is designed to be called via a right click on a directory full of PDFs.
 The script uses PyPDF4 to merge the folders, and no other dependancies.

+Future work:

+[ ] Investigate PDFs that will not merge (Certain CAD Files) [ ] Optimisation for large numbers of files
+[ ] Better error handling